drake7707/Drakarah3DPrinter/journey-to-stealthchanger.md

     {% endif %}
 ```
 #### Workaround for an annoying [bug](https://github.com/SoftFever/OrcaSlicer/issues/7842) in OrcaSlicer 2.2.0

+*Note: OrcaSlicer 2.3.0 is out where this is fixed so this is now not necessary anymore*

 When printing single color on any toolhead other than T0, it still preheats T0 for some reason, and it does so multiple times so just setting it to 0° does not work for long.
 I worked around that by keeping track of the tools that are used in PRINT_START (see '#Register the tools used during print' above) and then check if the M104 call to heat a toolhead is in that list:
 ```gcode